Fintech Series — 2026 Edition

 Frequently Asked Questions

 Fintech startups face unique challenges that standard SaaS companies don't encounter.
-Every financial transaction must maintain ACID consistency and immutable audit trails.
-You need regulatory licenses (money transmission, banking charters) before you can operate.
-Compliance frameworks like AML/KYC must be built into the product from day one, not bolted on later.
-And the financial gravity of handling other people's money means errors have legal and reputational consequences far beyond typical software bugs.
+Every financial transaction needs accurate books, strong consistency where it matters, and complete audit trails.
+Depending on your business model and jurisdiction, you may need regulatory licenses (such as money transmission) or you may operate under a regulated partner's charter (e.g., a sponsor bank or BaaS provider) — always confirm your obligations with qualified counsel.
+Compliance frameworks like AML/KYC are typically built into the product from day one, not bolted on later.
+And the financial gravity of handling other people's money means errors carry legal and reputational consequences far beyond typical software bugs.

 Fintech startups typically require more capital than standard SaaS companies due to regulatory costs, compliance infrastructure, and longer development cycles.
-Pre-seed rounds often range from $500K-$2M to cover initial licensing and MVP development.
-Series A rounds for fintech companies average $8-15M, reflecting the capital intensity of building financial infrastructure and establishing banking partnerships.
+In recent cycles, pre-seed rounds have often ranged from $500K-$2M to cover initial licensing and MVP development, with Series A rounds for fintech commonly cited in the $8-15M range.
+These figures vary considerably by market cycle, geography, and sub-vertical (payments, lending, infra, wealthtech, etc.) and should be treated as directional rather than prescriptive.

-Stablecoins are digital assets pegged to fiat currencies (like USDC or USDT) that enable near-instant, low-cost settlement across borders.
+Stablecoins are digital assets pegged to fiat currencies (like USDC or USDT) that can enable near-instant, low-cost settlement across borders.
 For fintech startups, stablecoins can serve as payment rails for cross-border transfers, programmable money for smart contract automation, and settlement layers that operate 24/7 without traditional banking hours.
-As regulatory clarity improves globally, stablecoins are becoming an increasingly important component of modern financial infrastructure.
+Regulation of stablecoins and digital assets remains highly jurisdiction-specific and subject to rapid change (e.g., MiCA in the EU, ongoing rulemaking and enforcement in the US), so any production use requires legal, tax, and compliance review specific to your markets and licensing status.